saidvandeklundert/saidvandeklundert.github.io/_posts/2019-12-30-juniper-pyez-example-class.md

 image: /img/juniper_logo.jpg
 ---

-Extending the Junos PyEZ <b>Device</b> class with my own subclass helped me to more easily re-use my code and it made my scripts less of a clutter.
+Extending the Junos PyEZ <b>Device</b> class with my own subclass helped me to more easily reuse my code and it made my scripts less of a clutter.
 This article is a short example on how to do this.

 Extending the base Device class:
 ================================